mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 ![](img_1_7_1.png)

 *	Click ‘Start working’
 *	You will start seeing the images that need to be labeled.
-For each image, select cat/dog in the option and click ‘Submit’
+For each image, select  Brachiosaurus, Dilophosaurus, Spinosaurus, Stegosaurus, Triceratops and Unknown in the option and click ‘Submit’

 ![](img_1_7_2.png)

 Note : After labeling a subset of images, the annotation job will be complete.
-If the first annotation job did not include all 20 images, you will see a new job in the portal after a few minutes.
+If the first annotation job did not include all images, you will see a new job in the portal after a few minutes.
 Repeat the process of labeling images in the jobs as they appear in the portal, till all images are labelled.
 You can check the status of the labeling job from the Ground Truth  Labeling Jobs, which will show you the number of images labeled out of the total images.

 ![](img_1_7_3.png)

-#### 1.8.
+#### 1.7.
 Analyze Results

 In this step, you will review the manifest files created during the Ground Truth Labeling process.
 The manifest files are in the S3 bucket you created in Step 1.

 Input Manifest File

-Located in S3 bucket in the prefix : traindata_cat_dog_images_20/dataset-xxxxxx.manifest.
+Located in S3 bucket in the prefix : lego_dinosaurs_dataset/dataset-xxxxxx.manifest.

 The manifest is a json file that captures information about the training data.

 Sample :

-{"source-ref":"s3://ground-truth-labelling-job-sm/traindata_cat_dog_images_20/0.jpg"}
-{"source-ref":"s3://ground-truth-labelling-job-sm/traindata_cat_dog_images_20/10.jpg"}
-{"source-ref":"s3://ground-truth-labelling-job-sm/traindata_cat_dog_images_20/100.jpg"}
-{"source-ref":"s3://ground-truth-labelling-job-sm/traindata_cat_dog_images_20/110.jpg"}
-{"source-ref":"s3://ground-truth-labelling-job -sm/traindata_cat_dog_images_20/120.jpg"}
-{"source-ref":"s3://ground-truth-labelling-job-sm/traindata_cat_dog_images_20/130.jpg"}
-{"source-ref":"s3://ground-truth-labelling-job-sm/traindata_cat_dog_images_20/140.jpg"}
+{"source-ref":"s3://dino-dataset/lego_dinosaurs_dataset/3_Triceratops_084.jpg"}
+{"source-ref":"s3:/dino-dataset/lego_dinosaurs_dataset/5_NoDino_245.jpg"}
+{"source-ref":"s3://dino-dataset/lego_dinosaurs_dataset/0_Spinosaurus_111.jpg"}
 …